Best Bike Helmets for Kids

 From family bike rides to riding off to school, your kids need a sturdy, comfortable helmet to keep them safe on bicycles, and we think the Bell Sidetrack is the best on the market.

-Keep in mind that kids aged 5 to 14 and teens from 15 to 19 years old have the highest rates of bicycle-related injuries.1
+Keep in mind that people aged 10 to 24 years old have the highest rates of bicycle-related injuries.1

 We recommend leading by example and following the best bicycle safety practices at all times.
 Wear your own helmet when you go with your kids on rides, whether you're biking, skateboarding, or rollerblading.
 Starting the helmet habit early will help them stay safe throughout their life.